 What is compliance?

-Answering this question requires setting the stage.
 Almost all companies and organizations are required to comply with numerous laws and regulations.
 These laws govern the entire organization as well as internal areas such as employment (equal opportunity, fair labor, discrimination, etc.), safety (Occupational Safety and Health Act), and the environment (Environmental Protection Agency).
 Higher Education is no different.
 Hundreds of statutes govern how a university operates and TWU is subject to these laws.
-So, to answer the question, compliance is a dedicated, centralized role in university administration.
+So compliance is a dedicated, centralized role in university administration.
 The primary responsibility of this function is to understand at a high level what local, state, and federal statutes apply to the university and provide a framework for addressing these regulations.
 In addition, based on levels of risk, this Office oversees efforts that help ensure the university has the people, policies, products, and processes in place to comply with these laws and regulations.

 Why do we have compliance at TWU?

 Texas Woman’s University is committed to operating with integrity and in full compliance with all applicable laws, regulations, and policies—local, state, and federal.
 Throughout the university, there are many talented people and substantial resources dedicated to achieving this end.